Learn how to send money to Kenya so you can connect with friends and family

 |Transfer options||Bank-to-bank transfer||Bank-to-bank transfer, mobile payments, cash pickup|

 How to compare transfer companies when transferring money to Kenya

 If you want to send money to Kenya, make sure you have a look at the following information when you get your quote on the funds transfer.

 - Transfer fees.
 Each provider will charge a fee for your money transfer to Kenya.
 Fees vary depending on how you want to send the funds.
-For example cash transfers are priced differently to mobile payments.
+For example, cash transfers are priced differently compared to mobile payments.
 Like the exchange rate, you’re advised of any fees when you get the quote for the transfer.

 - Collection methods.
 Different companies offer different options for receiving the funds.
-Some companies like Western Union offer bank transfers, cash collection and mobile payments, while other institutions will only allow a bank to bank transfer.
+Some companies like Western Union offer bank transfers, cash collection and mobile payments, while other institutions will only allow a bank-to-bank transfer.

 - Transfer options.
-Do you need to make a regular payment or do you only need to make a one-off funds transfer?
+Do you need to make a regular payment, or do you only need to make a one-off funds transfer?

 - Minimum transfer amounts.
 How much do you need to send?
 While the upper limit is generally of no concern to most people, if you’re looking to carry out a small transaction, you should compare money transfer companies based on the minimum transaction allowed.
-Some companies have no minimum transfer amount but they do charge a fee if you’re sending under a certain amount.
+Some companies have no minimum transfer amount, but they charge a fee if you’re sending under a certain amount.

 - Customer service.
 Is speaking to someone to help you through the process something that’s important to you?
 Some companies pride themselves on their achievements with customer service and their willingness to go the extra mile for their customers.
-Consider this when comparison money transfer companies.
+Consider this when comparing money transfer companies.